Course Outline

 Introduction to Object-Oriented Programming for Government

-• Classes and objects for government projects
+• Classes and objects in the context of government applications

-• Basic methods for government tasks
+• Basic methods for government object-oriented programming

-Basic Error Handling for Government Applications
+Basic Error Handling for Government

 • Common exception types in Groovy for government use

-Summary and Next Steps for Government Users
+Summary and Next Steps for Government Developers

 Requirements